 I took a video rather than a stop-action animation just to get a handle on how it works.

 - Easy to assemble and nice and heavy for stability

-- The tracks are faily smooth but I need to push the camera along carefully to avoid vibration due to friction.
+- The tracks are fairly smooth but I need to push the camera along carefully to avoid vibration due to friction.
 A little lubricant might help.

 - I bought a short track to see how it would work.
-I can see now that a 30 cm effective track distance (taking the center of the camera lens and starting and end point) is fine for small things but is not enough for more extensive tracks.
-However, tracking for say 1 metre, would probably need a smooth ride such as on a wheel and track dolly where friction is not an issue.
+I can see now that a 30 cm effective track distance (taking the centre of the camera lens and starting and endpoint) is fine for small things but is not enough for more extensive tracks.
+However, tracking for say 1 metre would probably need a smooth ride such as on a wheel and track dolly where friction is not an issue.
 I shall look into making such a contraption before considering buying a longer track.

 - The camera mount is a bit of a problem because the camera base stops along the mounting screw off centre.
 I managed to get around this problem by using a screw adapter and mounting on this the quick-release monopod mount.

 - Tracking the camera while videoing makes it impossible to focus at the same time: hence focus pullers in film studios.
 This is one of the reasons why I am going to film using stop motion animation.
 At each frame, I can adjust the focus.
 I can also control the lens focal length on the zoom and the lighting.